-Cash deposits: when you deposit cash in person to a bank employee (as opposed to at an ATM), the funds must be made available within one business day.
+When you deposit cash in person to a bank employee (as opposed to at an ATM), the funds must be made available within one business day.

 The rest of the rules below apply to non-cash deposits.

-First $200: the first $200 of your deposit must be available within one business day.
+The first $200 of your deposit must be available within one business day.
 The remainder should be available by the second business day (unless an "exception" applies).

 “Official” deposits are generally available within one business day.
 When you deposit more than $5,000 of checks in one day, the first $5,000 should be available within one day, but there may be a hold on the remaining amount.
+These deposits include: